Articles

 • From M2.7 to M3: Key Differences Developers Should Care About

-On June 1, 2026, MiniMax launched the M3 model.
-At first glance, the official announcement highlights just three buzzwords: “1M-token context,” “native multimodality,” and “cutting-edge coding capabilities.”
-These are all real features—but none alone explains why M3 matters.
+On June 1, 2026, MiniMax launched its M3 model.
+At first glance, the official announcement highlights three buzzwords: “1M-token context,” “native multimodality,” and “state-of-the-art coding capability.”
+These are all real features—but none alone explains why M3 stands out.

-What truly sets M3 apart is a detail rarely spotlighted in press releases: at its full 1M-token context length, M3’s per-token computational cost is roughly 1/20 that of its predecessor.
+What truly matters is a detail rarely spotlighted on its own: At a 1M-token context length, M3’s per-token computational cost is roughly 1/20 that of its predecessor.
 This isn’t marketing math—it’s the outcome of a deliberate engineering choice.
-And it’s what makes M3’s “1M context” commercially viable—not just a technical headline.
+It’s what makes “1M context” commercially viable—not just technically possible.

 Why “1M Context” Alone Isn’t Novel—But M3’s Implementation Is

 Long-context models aren’t new.
 Google Gemini 1.5 supported 1M-token inputs back in 2024.
 Yet there’s a wide gulf between supporting such lengths and deploying them reliably in production.
-Most teams have learned this the hard way: as context approaches the limit, inference cost and latency balloon nonlinearly—and API bills shift from “predictable” to “unbudgetable.”
+Most teams have learned this the hard way: as context approaches its limit, inference cost and latency balloon non-linearly—and API bills shift from “manageable” to “unbudgetable.”

-The root problem lies in standard full attention: its O(n²) computational complexity.
-Double the context length, and compute demand quadruples.
-That fundamental constraint means most “1M-context” claims function more as benchmark demonstrations than stable, production-ready features.
+The core issue lies in standard full attention: its computational complexity is O(n²).
+Double the context length, and compute cost quadruples.
+That fundamental constraint means most models’ “1M-context support” functions more as a technical showcase than a stable, production-ready feature.

 MSA Sparse Attention: The Logic Behind the Technical Choice

-In a standard Transformer, every token computes attention weights against every other token—ensuring global receptive fields, but at the steep price of quadratic complexity.
+In a standard Transformer, every token computes attention weights against all other tokens—ensuring global receptive fields, but at the steep price of quadratic complexity.
 Sparse attention operates on a simple insight: most token-to-token relationships are effectively zero.
-Computing those near-zero weights wastes precious compute.
+Computing those near-zero weights wastes compute.

-MiniMax hasn’t disclosed all implementation details of MSA—but based on available information, several key design decisions can be reasonably inferred:
+MiniMax hasn’t disclosed MSA’s full implementation details—but based on available information, several key design decisions can be inferred:

 Local Window + Global Token Hybrid Attention: The sequence is divided into fixed-size local windows.
 Each token computes full attention only with tokens in its own window and a small set of “global tokens.”
 These global tokens act as cross-window aggregators, while local windows preserve fine-grained, nearby contextual information.

-Dynamic Sparsity: Unlike fixed sparse patterns (e.g., BigBird or Longformer), MSA’s sparsity pattern adapts dynamically to input content.
-Highly relevant token pairs still receive dense attention—no rigid “one-size-fits-all” sparsity rule is applied.
+Dynamic Sparsity: Unlike fixed sparse patterns (e.g., BigBird, Longformer), MSA’s sparsity pattern adapts dynamically to input content.
+Highly relevant token pairs still receive dense attention—no rigid, one-size-fits-all sparsity rule is applied.

-Inference Operator Optimization: MiniMax reported an impressive figure: the underlying inference operators of M3 deliver over 4× higher performance than mainstream open-source alternatives (likely FlashAttention variants).
-This translates directly to significantly higher token throughput per second on the same GPU hardware.
+Inference Kernel Optimization: MiniMax reports an impressive figure: M3’s underlying inference kernels achieve over 4× higher throughput than mainstream open-source alternatives (likely FlashAttention variants).
+This translates directly to significantly higher token-per-second throughput on the same GPU hardware.

-The final engineering outcome: At a 1M-token context length, compute cost per token is ~1/20th that of the previous generation.
-In business terms: processing a 1-million-token document—roughly equivalent to five mid-length technical books—costs just 5% of what it did before.
+The final engineering outcome: At 1M-token context length, per-token compute cost is ~1/20th that of the previous generation.
+In business terms: processing a 1-million-token document—roughly equivalent to five mid-length technical books—costs just 5% of what the prior model required.

 Three Core Application Scenarios for M3